AI

 What Is a Vector Database For?

-A vector database is designed for storing and retrieving vector embeddingsk-nearest, a type of vector data representation that includes semantic information essential for AI.
+A vector database is designed for storing and retrieving vector embeddings, a type of vector data representation that includes semantic information essential for AI.
 AI models like large language models (LLMs) generate these embeddings that encapsulate different characteristics of an object.
 They’re then stored in vector databases along with the metadata of each vector, which can be queried with metadata filters.

 Vector databases also allow quick and efficient lookup of the nearest neighbors in the n-dimensional space.
 Like other data types, you need an index to query vectors efficiently, and these databases support specialized indexes for vectors.
 Since vectors don’t have any natural ordering like text and numbers do, the most common way to find the k-closest items to a query vector is using the kNN or k-nearest neighbors indexes and algorithms like HNSW (hierarchical navigable small world) or IVF (inverted file index) algorithms.